 | India | 708 g | Coal-dominant generation |

-Data centers are not randomly distributed across these grids.
-AWS's US-East-1 (Northern Virginia) is one of the largest AI inference regions in the world.
+Facts facilities aren't randomly allocated across those grids.
+AWS's US-East-1 (Northern Virginia) is certainly one of the most important AI inference areas inside the worldwide.
 Virginia's grid carbon intensity runs approximately 320–350 g CO₂e/kWh.
-Google's data centers cluster in Iowa (wind-heavy, ~380 g), Oregon (~130 g, Columbia River hydro), and Finland (~140 g).
-The exact grid mix a given inference request lands on is not disclosed by providers — which is why carbon estimates for AI inference carry an unavoidable ±40% uncertainty from grid variability alone.
+Google's facts centers cluster in Iowa (wind-heavy, ~380 g), Oregon (~a 130 g, Columbia River hydro), and Finland (~a 140 g).
+The exact grid mix a given inference request lands on isn't disclosed through vendors — it truly is why carbon estimates for AI inference supply an unavoidable ±40% uncertainty from grid variability by myself.

-Let us run a complete calculation for a realistic AI prompt: a 1,000-token query to a GPT-4 class model (MoE architecture, approximately 55B active parameters per token), served on H100 hardware operating at 20% utilization efficiency, in a data center with PUE 1.15, on a grid with 386 g CO₂e/kWh (US average).
+Allow us to run an entire calculation for a practical AI set off: a 1,000-token query to a GPT-4 magnificence version (MoE shape, approximately 55B energetic parameters in line with token), served on H100 hardware running at 20% utilization performance, in a information center with PUE 1.15, on a grid with 386 g CO₂e/kWh (US average).

-Stage 1 — Total FLOPs for the query:
+Degree 1 — widespread FLOPs for the question:

 1,000 tokens × 110 GFLOP = 110,000 GFLOP = 110 TFLOP